This post curates free stroke recovery tools available online.

 Benefits of Via Therapy

-Another benefit of Via Therapy is that it can be used in conjunction with other forms of physical therapy, such as exercises and stretches, to provide a comprehensive rehabilitation program.
-This can help stroke survivors to achieve better outcomes than they would with traditional physical therapy alone.
+- Another benefit is that it can be used together with other forms of physical therapy, such as exercises and stretches, to provide a comprehensive rehabilitation program.
+This can help stroke survivors to achieve better outcomes than they would do with traditional physical therapy alone.

 Overall, Via Therapy is a promising therapy for stroke survivors that can help them to regain movement and function, improve their safety, and improve their overall quality of life.